 - Likewise, Ty Burrell bears a strong enough resemblance to Fred Willard that they can realistically portray a father and son.

-- Natalie Dormer looks enough like a young Diana Rigg that they could realistically play grandmother and granddaughter on Game of Thrones
+- Natalie Dormer looks enough like a young Diana Rigg that they could realistically play grandmother and granddaughter◊ on the show.

 - The Lizzie Bennet Diaries, a setting update of Pride and Prejudice: